Peter Finnerty: United Irish pressman in Dublin

 Finnerty was born in Loughrea, County Galway, the son of a town trader.
 Contemporary sources propose different dates for his birth, the earliest being 1766 and the latest 1778.
+In his recent biography of Finnerty, Andrew Shields suggests that he was most likely born in 1774 and that his father was a tailor.
 He moved to Dublin where he became a printer, later publishing (as titular proprietor) The Press, a United Irish paper established in September 1797 by Arthur O'Connor and William Sampson.
 Finnerty was closely associated with James MacHugo and Francis Dillon, fellow natives of Loughrea who built the local branch of the United Irishmen.

 The Press's condemnation of the judges who sentenced William Orr to death for allegedly administering a United Irish test to a soldier and of the Lord Lieutenant of Ireland, Lord Camden, who refused to reprieve him, resulted in Finnerty being tried for seditious libel.
 His defence counsel, the renowned John Philpot Curran, appeared less concerned with addressing the charges against Finnerty, than in joining Finnerty in decrying the treatment of Orr.
 Finnerty was sentenced in the spring of 1798 to a session in the pillory and two years in prison, and was required to give security for his good behaviour for a further seven.

 When Finnerty was taken to the pillory he was accompanied by the leading United Irishmen, Lord Edward Fitzgerald, Oiliver Bond, Henry Jackson, William Sampson, and Arthur O'Connor who held an umbrella over the prisoner's head.
 When he was released from the pillory he struck a defiant: '[Y]ou see how cheerfully I suffer.
 I can suffer anything provided it promotes the liberty of my country".

 Finnerty's two years in prison, however, meant that he could play no role in the uprisings that occurred in the summer of 1798.